smohiudd/drivecycle/README.md

 ### Generate Drive Cycle

 Trajectories are grouped together to form drive cycles of a given path.
 See [sample](#sample-path-input) drive cycle input path.
-The `Drivecycle` class may include a `stops` parameter that constrains which nodes (i.e. street interseciton or bus stops) the vehicle must stop at and for how long.
+The `drivecycle` function may include a `stops` parameter that constrains which nodes (i.e. street interseciton or bus stops) the vehicle must stop at and for how long.

 ```python
 # What nodes should we stop at and for how long (seconds)